damek/damek.github.io/index.md

 - Developed the concept of a strict saddle point in nonsmooth optimization and showed [proximal methods](https://arxiv.org/abs/1912.07146) and [stochastic subgradient methods](https://arxiv.org/abs/2108.11832) avoid them.

-**Selected Awards.** I received a <a href="https://sloan.org/fellowships/">Sloan Research Fellowship in Mathematics</a>, an <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2047637">NSF CAREER Award</a>, and the <a href="https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-best-paper-prize">SIAM Activity Group on Optimization Best Paper Prize</a>.

 **Students.** I've advised 5 PhD students.
 If you are a Penn student and wish to discuss advising/collaboration, send me a concise, informative email to set up a meeting.
 I am an active advisor--students who work best with me tend to have energy levels that match or exceed mine.